 It is important to follow the steps given to you by your physician to ensure the success of your esophageal manometry.
 If you have any questions about the procedure or how to prepare, please let us know!
 Before your appointment, please be sure to tell your physician about all medications you are currently taking and any allergies you may have to medications, latex, etc. You will be told if there are any medications you should stop taking before the procedure.
 These may include proton pump inhibitors, H2 blockers, antacids, calcium channel blockers, nitrate medications, or beta-blockers.
+If you have diabetes, please consult with your physician for adjustments to your medication dosage before your procedure.
 You should also not have anything to eat or drink after midnight the evening before your procedure.

-You should not have anything to drink six hours before your esophageal manometry.
+You should not have anything to eat or drink eight hours prior to your scheduled appointment time.
 You may brush your teeth and use mouthwash the morning of your procedure, but do not swallow any water.
+Necessary medications are allowed with a sip of water 2 hours prior to your test.
+However, the day of the test, you should avoid pain medications, sedatives, tranquilizers, antispasmodics, and pro-mobility medications.
+You can drive yourself to the test.
 The procedure is performed without anesthesia, and a numbing cream will be applied to make you feel more comfortable during the test.
 Our physicians will ensure that you understand all steps of the process and what will happen during your appointment.
 An esophageal manometry usually lasts around 30 minutes.

 Your doctor will discuss the results of your esophageal manometry with you and let you know if any follow-up testing is needed.
 Anesthesia is not administered for this procedure, so patients can drive themselves home without assistance.
 You can return to your normal activities and diet right away.
 You may feel soreness in your throat for a short time after the procedure.
 Throat lozenges or gargling with salt water may help.
 If you experience any concerning symptoms following your appointment, please contact our office.